HugoGGuerrier/mini-ML4J/README.md

 * Create a reusable JAR : `ant jar`
 * Start all unit tests : `ant test`
 * Clean the generated files : `ant clean`

+## Todos

+* Replace the equation graph by an equational system